JamarleyHub/lib-smalloc/README.md

 To be honest :
-I was tired of always needing to free a few dozen pointers every time a malloc fails.Let 's face it: It' s dumb to always repeat the same code over and over again.Say your malloc fails and then you have to type this code over and over again and it keeps getting longer every time :
+I was tired of always needing to free a few dozen pointers every time a malloc fails.
+Let 's face it: It's dumb and error-prone to always repeat the same code.
+Say your malloc fails, then you have to type this code over and over again and it keeps getting longer every time :

 ```c void* ptr = malloc( sizeof( int ) * 10 );